How to find an existing group to join:

 If you’re an adult, think about whether you’ll accept kid/teen writers, and if so, under what circumstances.

 Think about how often you want to meet.
 Once a month may not be enough.
 Weekly may be too often.

 Think about structure.
 I highly recommend an honest, open discussion at your first meeting to establish some rules and guidelines and then keep refining those rules as needed.
 The more social and casual you are the less rules you need because it’ll just be writers getting together for fun.
-The more critiquing you do, because of its intensity and potential for emotional damage, the more structure you’ll want, because in my opinion–an ounce of prevention will save you months of interpersonal conflict and the very real possibility of destruction of the group.
+The more critiquing you do, because of its intensity and potential for emotional damage, the more structure you’ll want, because in my opinion–an ounce of prevention will save you months of interpersonal conflict and the very real possibility of the group self-destructing.
 For critiquing, the golden rule applies– be helpful, kind, and supportive.
 Critiquing should never be about showing off or being competitive.

 There are tons of articles and quite a few books about finding, starting, and running writing groups which will echo what I’ve just said, say it differently, and go into more detail: